Lug wrench

-A lug wrench also colloquially known as a tire iron, is the name for a type of socket wrench used to loosen and tighten lug nuts on automobile wheels.
-In the United Kingdom and Australia it is commonly known as a wheel brace.
+A lug wrench, also colloquially known as a tire iron, is the name for a type of socket wrench used to loosen and tighten lug nuts on automobile wheels.
+In the United Kingdom and Australia, it is commonly known as a wheel brace.

+Forms

 Lug wrenches may be L-shaped, or X-shaped.
 The form commonly found in car trunks is an L-shaped metal rod with a socket wrench on the bent end and a prying tip on the other end.
 The prying tip is mainly intended to remove hub caps or wheel covers that may be covering a wheel's lug nuts.

 Another common type, sometimes called a spider wrench, is made in the shape of a cross with different sized sockets on each of the four ends.
-Other names are four way wheel wrench, spanner, brace or cross.
+Other names are four way wheel wrench, spanner, brace, or cross.